Peoples-Health.com Blood diseases symptoms Causes of blood diseases

 So now just imagine a case where your bone marrow is unable to produce cells.
 You start getting, weak and you are more prone to infections.
 This is exactly what happens when you are diagnosed with Aplastic Anemia.

-Some of the common symptoms that a person shows are, the person suffers from some kind of un-explained infections, he / she has some unexplained bleedings, and gets tired easily.
+Aplastic anemia has not proved to be contagious, though it can affect anyone without any age barrier.
+Aplastic Anemia Symptoms Some of the common symptoms that a person shows are, the person suffers from some kind of un-explained infections, he / she has some unexplained bleedings, and gets tired easily.
 The infections are caused by the inability of the body to fight off the infections by the white blood cells.
 Bleedings are considered dangerous; sometimes your body might not be able to clot the bleeding automatically.
+The more dangerous ones are the internal bleedings.
+Fatigue is due to no fresh blood in your body.

-What Causes Aplastic Anemia?
 Certain environmental factors cause Aplastic anemia, and exposure to radiation, insecticides, environmental toxins, and drugs have also contributed to Aplastic Anemia.

 Other factors that contribute to one suffering from Aplastic anemia are airplane glue, Benzene-based compounds and drugs such as chloramphenicol.
+Certain studies have shown that Aplastic anemia is caused by a virus.
+How is Aplastic Anemia Diagnosed?

 To find out if you are suffering from Aplastic anemia, it is required that you undergo all tests for the checking the count of white blood cells, red blood cells and platelets.
 The bone marrow is also tested for determining the problem.